EsotericSoftware/yamlbeans/README.md

     writer.close();
 ```

-Now !YamlBeans knows what to expect for elements of the "phoneNumbers" field, so extra tags will not be output.
+Now YamlBeans knows what to expect for elements of the "phoneNumbers" field, so extra tags will not be output.

 ```yaml
     !com.example.Contact